xvik/dropwizard-guicey/README.md

 * Guice context starts first.
 This is important for commands support: command did not start jersey and so jersey related extensions will not be activated, still core guice context will be completely operable.
 * Guice context includes special module with [jersey related bindings](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/jersey/hk2/GuiceBindingsModule.java).
 This bindings are lazy (it's impossible to resolve them before jersey will start).
-So if this dependencies are used in singleton beans, they must be wrapped with `Provider`.
+So if these dependencies are used in singleton beans, they must be wrapped with `Provider`.
 * [Guice feature](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/jersey/GuiceFeature.java) registered in jersey.
 It will bind guice specific extensions into jersey, when jersey starts.
 * [JerseyInstaller](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/installer/install/JerseyInstaller.java)
 installer type is called to bind extensions into HK2 context.
-This binding is done, using HK `Factory` as much as possible to make definitions lazy and delay actual creation as much as possible.
+This binding is done, using HK `Factory` as much as possible to make definitions lazy and delay actual creation.
 * HK [guice-bridge](https://hk2.java.net/2.4.0-b06/guice-bridge.html) is also registered (not bi-directional) (but, in fact, this bridge is not required).
 Bridge adds just injection points resolution for hk managed beans, and not bean resolution.
 Anyway, this may be useful in some cases.